falk-m/blog/posts/2024-02-07-browser-tab-messages/README.md

 date: '2024-02-08'
 ---

-in some cases, it is necessary to sync browser tabs or send a message to another tab.
+In some cases, it is necessary to sync browser tabs or send a message to another tab.
 For example: In one tab is a voice recorder and in the other is a list of recordings.
 When the record is finished, then the list should be refreshed.
 Another example could be after a login, other tabs should be informed.